instill-ai/cortex/README.md

 };
 ```

+# How to contribute

+### Install typescript intelligence

+- We heavily rely on typescript at this moment, before you make any contribution please install typescript intelligence.

+### You should write component unit-test for every base-level component

+- We haven't embodied this approach

+### You should check the export structure.

+- We want to abstrct away the file structure, so every component should be exported to its outer folder.
+  - If it is components, you should check whether it had already been exported to `@instill-ai/design-system/components` before you move on to the next step

+### Build before publish

+- You should use `yarn build` script to build the latest version of design-system and change the version of it, then you could publish the package.
+In the future, after the official 0.1.0 release we will adapt ci for this task.

 # Why we choose the utility class approach.

 - The utility class is easy to write, it can deliver an application at a relatively quick pace.